 Problem Solution Error Detection is stepping on my memory.
 Disable Poison on Free under Memory Tracking in the Options/ Settings dialog.
 Disable Enable Fill on Allocation under Memory Tracking in the Options/Settings dialog.
-Error Detection fails to stop in the debugger when the Program Error Detected dialog box is dismissed with the Debug button.
+Error Detection fails to stop in the debugger when the Program Error Detected dialog box is dismissed with the Debug button. • When you dismiss the Program Error Detected dialog box with the Debug button, Error Detection puts a temporary breakpoint in your application at the start of the first line after the error.
+The breakpoint is automatically removed when the application stops in the debugger.
+If your application has an exception handler that catches the breakpoint exception and continues execution, the debugger will not get a chance to catch the breakpoint and stop the application for you.
 I am getting a Memory Allocation Conflict: Function Mismatch error, and Error Detection is reporting that the block was deallocated by Free. • If you are using new and delete, and Error Detection is complaining that the block was deallocated by free, then you may be using a release version of the C Run Time Library DLL (/MD).
 To fix this, build against the debug version of the C Run Time Library DLL (/MDd).
 This is controlled on the C++ Code Generation properties page by the Runtime Library entry.
 Error Detection complains about an allocation conflict between operator new and free.
 Make sure that you have added all user written allocators to userallocators.dat.
 See the comments in the \Data\UserAllocators.dat file.